+Getchell Gold has stated that it will be one of the more active explorers in the region in 2021, with drill programs starting in May and continuing throughout the year.
 Getchell Gold and its projects benefit from Nevada’s prominence as one of the top mining jurisdictions in the world due to the state’s mineral-rich geology, clear and consistent permitting process, low-cost drilling, excellent access to infrastructure and well-established local labor pool.
 Nevada boasts 23 major gold mines and is ranked fourth in the world for gold production, producing 5.5 million ounces of gold annually.

 Getchell Gold is managed by a team of mining professionals and resource-based capital market specialists.
 Bill Wagener, CEO, is a seasoned mining executive with over 40 years of international mining and exploration experience in a variety of commodities.
 Independent Director Mike Sieb, a very experienced geologist and mining executive, is taking an active role in directing the Company’s exploration activities.

 - Recent, low-cost acquisition of two advanced stage gold projects with historic resource estimates and past mining operations

 - Cost-effective plan to add ounces through re-analysis of large legacy dataset amassed over multiple exploration and mining campaigns, and construct a new mineralization 3D model

 - Work towards developing an economic assessment of the Company’s flagship Nevada-based assets.

 Getchell Gold’s Fondaway Canyon Gold Project